mrexodia/byor/pythonware/architecture.md

 ## Security Considerations

 1. **Key Management**
-   - Each file gets a unique key pair
+   - Each file gets a unique X25519 key pair
-   - Private keys are discarded after encryption
+   - File private keys are used only for encryption and immediately discarded
-   - Only public keys are stored with encrypted files
+   - 32-byte public keys are stored with encrypted files
+   - Operator keys are stored as raw bytes for efficiency

 2. **Shared Secret Computation**
-   - Uses ECDSA for secure key exchange
+   - Uses X25519 (Curve25519) for secure key exchange
+   - HKDF for deriving encryption keys from shared secrets
    - Different shared secret for each file
    - Operator's private key required for decryption

 3. **File Security**
    - Optional secure deletion of original files
-   - Encrypted files contain only ciphertext and public key
+   - Encrypted files contain only ciphertext and 32-byte public key
    - No metadata or file information leaked
+   - Fernet provides secure symmetric encryption

 ## Implementation Notes